-- Rural supplies merchants are requested to complete tables for bags of seed, feed and fertiliser Fertiliser suppliers are requested to complete tables for bags of fertiliser Agricultural and horticultural plastics suppliers are requested to complete tables for crop packaging films eg silage wrap, pit covers, protective nets, ground covers, irrigation pipe, netting and twine Seed and/or feed suppliers are requested to complete tables for bags of seed, bags of feed, bags of fertiliser and crop packaging films.
+- Rural supplies merchants are requested to complete tables for bags of seed, feed and fertiliser Fertiliser suppliers are requested to complete tables for bags of fertiliser Agricultural and horticultural plastics suppliers are requested to complete tables for corp packaging films eg silage wrap, pit covers, protective nets, ground covers, irrigation pipe, netting and twine Seed and/or feed suppliers are requested to complete tables for bags of seed and/or feed Respondents who answer "Other" to Q5 are requested to complete tables for bags of seed, bags of feed, bags of fertiliser and crop packaging films.

-Farm Plastics Priority Product Stewardship Scheme - Materials Flow Analysis
+Farm Plastics Priority Product Stewardship Scheme - Materials Flow Analysis PwC

-B. If you supply bags of seed or feed please fill in the tables below:

-Please remember that all responses will remain confidential.
+B. If you supply bags of seed or feed please fill in the tables below: Please remember that all responses will remain confidential.